 This course introduces the essential concepts necessary to make effective use of the computer.
-Students achieve an understanding of what a computer can do, how it works, and how it can be used to create documents using word processing and spreadsheet applications for business and personal use.
+Students achieve an understanding of what a computer can do, how it works, and how it can be used to create documents using word processing and spreadsheet applications for personal and business use.
+Lec.
+Hrs.
+030 Lab Hrs.
+020 Other Hrs.
+000